Tarasoff rule

 Tarasoff’s parents filed a wrongful-death civil action simultaneously against the university’s police department, the Regents of the University of California, and the university’s health service for failing to warn their daughter about Poddar’s desire to kill her.
 At trial, the case was dismissed because of the absence of a cause of action (legal reason for suing) owing to the physician–patient privilege of confidentiality.
 Specifically, the court ruled that a physician has a duty only to the patient, not to third parties; therefore, no duty was owed to Tarasoff.

 The intermediate appellate court upheld the trial court’s decision, but the California Supreme Court reversed, holding that the case stated a cause of action and must be heard.
 The Supreme Court reasoned that the therapist has a duty to use reasonable care to give threatened persons whatever warnings are necessary to avert foreseeable danger.
-The duty extends from the patient to the intended victim.
+The duty extends beyond the patient to foreseeable and specifically identifiable victims.
 Addressing the defendants’ assertion that a warning constitutes a breach of the trust inherent in confidential communications, the court recognized the public interest in supporting effective treatment of mental illness and protecting patients’ right to privacy and confidentiality but concluded that the public interest in safety from violent assault outweighs these considerations, stating, “The protective privilege ends where the public peril begins.”

 Tarasoff’s Impact